orlandev/compose-image-blurhash/README.md

 # compose-image-blurhash [![](https://jitpack.io/v/orlando-dev-code/compose-image-blurhash.svg)](https://jitpack.io/#orlando-dev-code/compose-image-blurhash)

-Compose ImageBlurhash is a Jetpack Compose component with the necessary implementation to display a blurred image while the real image is loaded from the internet.
+ComposeImageBlurhash is a Jetpack Compose component with the necessary implementation to display a blurred image while the real image is loaded from the internet.
 Use blurhash and coil to ensure good performance.

 ## Coil